Ff00ff/mammoth/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Is the typing broken or the SQL of a query wrong?
 title: ''
-labels: ''
+labels: bug
 assignees: ''

 ---